 Author: Pratik Saha

 Microservices were looked upon as an improvement to the legacy monolithic style, which provides greater agility with smaller, targeted services.
 Earlier, a monolithic approach was followed for applications wherein each application was deployed in a single dedicated server, i.e., one server hosts all the applications.
 The downside to a monolithic approach was if a change was made in one application, the entire server had to restart.
 Also, there was limited scope of reuse for large monolithic applications having various functionalities clubbed together.
-Scaling these applications individually was also a cumbersome task as each of them were in the same server.
+Scaling these applications individually was also a cumbersome task as each of them was on the same server.

 Microservices came as a solution to these problems.
 A microservice has its own set of resources, memory, and computational power.
 If any change is made, only that API is affected and not others.
 The services were encouraged to be small and thus were possible to reuse for the functionality they provided.
 Also, services exist as independent deployment artifacts and can be scaled independently of other services.